Last Updated on April 28, 2026

 Highlights for teens include the bodyworks section.
 See dissections of parts of the body.
 Partake in experiments and simulations which show how the body works.

 The planetarium and Glasgow Tower are both an extra cost but well worth it for teens.
-Teens will love the amazing views from the top of the Glasgow’s 415 ft tower.
+Teens will love the amazing views from the top of Glasgow’s 415 ft tower.

 Additionally there’s an IMAX cinema on site, an independent cinema where you can watch exciting blockbusters as well as immersive full length films that will have teens on the edge of their seat.